jasonnorton/opsly/README.md

-## Opsly Social Network Consolidator
+## Opsly Test and Spring Boot demo

 The output from curl only shows the word 'test' currently.
 To see the output so far you need to run from within the IDEA.